Tax Extensions - Why You Need One (or More Than One)

 Free options are the best options — don’t give up flexibility

-Not everyone is a bigwig - let’s say you don’t have a corporation or partnership, but simply freelance and report your income on Schedule C. Upon having your tax return prepared you discovered that you owe more tax than you had anticipated.
-Wisely, your tax preparer suggests to make a contribution to SEP plan, which will reduce your taxable income significantly.
+Not everyone is a bigwig - we must need to know what filing a tax extension does.
+Let’s say you don’t have a corporation or partnership, but simply freelance and report your income on Schedule C. Upon having your tax return prepared you discovered that you owe more tax than you had anticipated.
+Wisely, your tax preparer suggests making a contribution to the SEP plan, which will reduce your taxable income significantly.
 You can put aside up to 25% of your net business income and the timeline to make SEP contribution is October 15, not April 15 like for the regular IRA.

 Alas!
-You did not file extension, and therefore you missed the opportunity to make SEP contribution after April 15.
-Had you filed extension (just in case) - your hard earned dollars (or Euros, etc) would go towards funding your retirement instead of paying higher taxes to Uncle Sam (or Aunt New York).
+You did not file an extension, and therefore you missed the opportunity to make SEP contribution after April 15.
+Had you filed an extension (just in case) - your hard-earned dollars (or Euros, etc) would go towards funding your retirement instead of paying higher taxes to Uncle Sam (or Aunt New York).